 Site leveling is often the first step in preparing a location for any type of construction.
 Cutting and filling create a flat base.

-Equipment for Earthwrk Cutting and Filling
+Equipment for Earthwork Cutting and Filling

 Cutting and filling operations require various heavy machines to move, shape, and stabilize the soil, each serving a specific purpose.